The Soldier's Details

 When the Railway was completed about end of 1943, the Japanese began to move all POWs from the Burma end of the rail construction south to one of several large camps in Thailand.
 Many went to hospital camps, those who were considered ‘fit’ by Japanese were selected to work in Japan – with ‘Rakuyo’ Maru (which was hit by American Submarines in South China Sea with less than 200 POWs rescued).

 It would appear Len was sick, possibly sent to Tamarkan then to Chungkai Camp, Thailand because it was from here many POWs were taken on work parties to Petchaburi and Kachu Mountain Camp – conditions and work in these two camps were terribly harsh.
-Most POWs left Chungkai were sick, wanting to leave rather than remain and die.
+Most POWs left Chungkai were sick, wanting to leave rather than remain and die and conditions were rather dire.

 Lionel worked at Aerodrome Camp, Victoria Point.